Stalruth/SableyeBot4/PRIVACY.md

 ## Where this data is stored

-The Application runs on Google Cloud Platform, and all information logged is stored in these execution logs.
+The Application runs on Firebase Cloud Functions, and all information logged is stored in these execution logs.

 ## Personal Information